Layer Attribution

 • device_ids (list[int]) – Device ID list, necessary only if forward_func applies a DataParallel model.
 This allows reconstruction of intermediate outputs from batched results across devices.
 If forward_func is given as the DataParallel model itself, then it is not necessary to provide this argument.

-attribute(inputs, target=None, additional_forward_args=None, attribute_to_layer_input=False, relu_attributions=False, attr_dim_summation=True)[source]
+attribute(inputs, target=None, additional_forward_args=None, attribute_to_layer_input=False, relu_attributions=False, attr_dim_summation=True, grad_kwargs=None)[source]

 Parameters: